WHY USE A FULL WAVE HORIZONTAL LOOP INSTEAD OF A DIPOLE ON 160, 80, 75, 60 and 40 METERS? (Rev 6/2017)

 long wires must be hung at similar height to get the performance to

-A vertical would be a mechanical monster, and cost a fortune.
+A full sized vertical would be a mechanical monster, and cost a fortune.
+Even the commercially available top loaded 160 meter vertical is a project to install.
+It requires a lot of radials, too.
 Or the

 loading coil would reduce bandwidth and radiated signal.
 I did a